 The parties conducted settlement discussions, ultimately resulting in a consent decree that the district court preliminarily approved on October 27, 2017.
 The district court conducted a fairness hearing on December 19, 2017 and granted final approval to the consent decree on January 16, 2018.
 The consent decree requires HFS to develop, through an implementation plan, a behavioral health delivery model to provide a continuum of Medicaid-authorized mental and behavioral health services, and to achieve certain 5-year and 7-year benchmarks for implementation of the required services.
+The Implementation Plan was developed by the Department with input from the Expert, Class Counsel and stakeholders and was finalized by agreement of the parties on December 2, 2019.
+Implementation of the plan is ongoing.

-LIGAS V. NORWOOD
+LIGAS V. EAGLESON AND HOU

 Ligas v.
-Norwood is a class action lawsuit.
+Eagleson is a class action lawsuit.
 On August 18, 2017, HFS and DHS were found not to be in substantial compliance with the Consent Decree entered on June 15, 2011.
 The agencies were supposed to establish a plan for compliance, but the Court, on June 6, 2018, determined that the proposed plan does not adequately address shortcomings previously identified.
 They failed to provide resources of sufficient quality, scope, and variety.
 They were supposed to (1) expand the pool of candidates for service providers, (2) increase funding for wages, (3) enhance monitoring of service delivery, and (4) make programmatic adjustments and enhancements.
 Efforts were found inadequate to address wages, staffing and retention.

-The Court found Defendants' plan for wages inadequate, and declared that for the defendants to truly comply and provide adequate services, the parties and stakeholders will have to come together to formulate a long-term plan to address these issues.
+The Court found the Defendants' plan for wages inadequate and declared that for the defendants to truly comply and provide adequate services, the parties and stakeholders will have to come together to formulate a long-term plan to address these issues.
+The Parties are currently negotiating an adjustment to the reimbursement rates for Direct Support Professionals (DSPs) within the intellectual/developmental disabilities system.

 The Court directed the parties to continue to develop a plan to address the issues causing the reduction in services and to bring the State into substantial compliance.
-The parties are finalizing the "reasonable pace" plan required to move people off of the wait list for waiver services and working on other things to achieve compliance, such as rate increases for direct service providers and compliance monitoring of a sample of Ligas class members to ensure appropriate services are being provided.
+In May 2019, the parties finalized the "Implementation Plan FY2019 Revisions" and a "Reasonable Pace" plan for moving people off of the wait list for waiver services.
+The State is taking other actions to achieve compliance, such as negotiating rate increases for direct service providers and initiating compliance monitoring of a sample of Ligas class members to ensure appropriate services are being provided.
+Implementation of the plan is ongoing.